Illegal Possession, Sale or Manufacture of a Firearm

-Penal Code 30600 makes it a crime for any person to manufacture any assault weapons in California.
-Penal Code section 16590 enumerates other prohibited “weapons” such as a bullet containing an explosive element, a lipstick case knife, or a cane gun.
-These are felonies in the state of California.
+California Penal Code Section 30600 makes it a crime for any person to manufacture any assault weapons in California.
+California Penal Code Section 16590 enumerates other prohibited “weapons” such as a bullet containing an explosive element, a lipstick case knife, or a cane gun.
+These are all felonies in the state of California.

 Jail Time for Weapons Charge

-Guns and weapons charges cover a range of penalties and sentences.
-When considering whether to charge you with a felony or misdemeanor or when determining length or intensity of your sentence, certain criteria will be weighed:
+Guns and weapons charges carry a range of penalties and sentences.
+When considering whether to charge you with a felony or a misdemeanor or determining the length or intensity of your sentence, certain criteria will be weighed:

-- whether or not you personally used it,
+- Whether or not you personally used the firearm

-- and the underlying offense (if there was another crime you were using the weapon to facilitate).
+- The underlying offense (if there was another crime you were using the weapon to facilitate)

-Some weapons charges can come with enhancements that might increase your sentence.
+Some weapons charges can come with enhancements which may increase your sentence.
 If you are in a gang, if you used a weapon near a school, or if you provided a weapon to a minor, you can expect at least another year to be added to your jail term.
-Misdemeanor gun convictions can result in jail at the most, or probation or use of GPS monitoring at least.
+Misdemeanor gun convictions can result in jail at the most, or probation or use of a GPS monitoring device at the least.

-Perhaps most significant is the role of a felony gun charge in California’s stringent Three Strikes Law.
-While the Three Strikes Law, which started in 1994 as a deterrent for habitual or recidivist offenders, was recently amended to combat its extraordinarily punitive function, gun felonies can be the exception to the slightly more lenient revision.
+Perhaps most significant is the role of a felony gun charge in California’s stringent Three Strikes law.
+While the Three Strikes law, introduced in 1994 as a deterrent for habitual or recidivist offenders, was recently amended to combat its extraordinarily punitive function, gun felonies can be the exception to the slightly more lenient revision.
 The big change to the rule addresses your third strike.
 The law used to say that a felony, regardless of its nature, could trigger a third strike.